Main menu

 5. Stay optimistic but grounded: The world still has huge potential.
 The WEF’s “Reimagining Growth” theme shows hope for smarter, fairer growth.

 7. Keep learning: Economic themes can seem abstract.
-But when you link them to trade, per-capita incomes, and personal outcomes, they become concrete.
+But when you connect them to trade, income per person, and real-life impacts, they become clear.

 Final Thoughts